Build a passphrase you can remember and an attacker cannot crack.

 ⛔ Important

 Never reuse passwords.
-If one site is breached, every account sharing that password is immediately at risk.
-Attackers use automated tools to test stolen credentials across hundreds of services within minutes — this is called credential stuffing.
+If one site is breached, every account sharing that password is at risk.
+Attackers run stolen credentials against hundreds of services within minutes, a technique called credential stuffing.

 A passphrase is a sequence of random words.
 It is:

-- Hard to crack — four random words provide enormous entropy
+- Hard to crack: four random words take centuries to brute force

 How to pick a good passphrase: